Skip to main content

 • Access to newer vehicles more often

-• Typically lower repair costs during lease term
+• Typically lower repair costs during the lease term

 Cons: